Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL Week 7, college football, more

-Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL, college football picks on October 18
+Underdog promo code CBSSPORTS2: $100 bonus for new users for NFL Week 7 picks on October 19

 Underdog Fantasy offers a $100 promotion for new users with the Underdog bonus code CBSSPORTS2

-The NFL schedule has reached Week 7 and features an intriguing 12-game Sunday and two-game Monday slate.
+The NFL Week 7 schedule continues with with 12 games on Sunday and two on Monday.
 That makes it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Some of the top games of the weekend include Jalen Hurts and the Eagles (4-2) visiting Carson Wentz and the Vikings (3-2), Daniel Jones and the Colts (5-1) visiting Justin Herbert and the Chargers (4-2) and Michael Penix and the Falcons (3-2) visiting Christian McCaffrey and the 49ers (4-2) on 'Sunday Night Football,' and can be played on the best DFS apps.
-There are also college football matchups, as well as NHL games.
+There is also an ALCS Game 6 matchup between the Mariners and Blue Jays beginning at 8:03 p.m.
+ET from Toronto, as well as NHL games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $100 in bonus funds or entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.